 Here’s what to consider:

-Many homeowners start DIY but feel overwhelmed by fertilizer schedules and weed control timing.
-Resources like Scotts Lawn Care 101 can help—but they still require you to execute everything properly.
+Many homeowners start the DIY route but quickly feel overwhelmed by complex fertilizer schedules and weed control timing.
+While university extension programs offer helpful guides, you still have to execute everything perfectly.

-If your weekends are already packed, the time cost alone may outweigh the savings.
+If your weekends are already packed, the time cost alone usually outweighs the financial savings.

 Hiring a lawn care professional makes sense when you want consistent results without the guesswork.